Are engineers underappreciated? Most are, but somehow, the magic of engineering has slipped from the public eye and employers’ grasp.

 - The 21st-century standard of living’s impact on engineering salaries

-- Protection of the engineering profession
+- Inadequate protection for the engineering profession

-- Media’s disinterest in engineering
+- The media’s disinterest in engineering

 Do engineers want greater appreciation?

 Truth be told, most engineers are introverted and don’t necessarily crave public praise.
 However, they wouldn’t mind a little recognition within their own companies.
 They don’t want their managers or other business folks to:

 - Make ludicrous demands

 - Offer low salaries and raises